Akshith-cdr/retro-cyber-website/README.md

 ### Discovery Method
 The secret key challenge uses a **3-fragment system** requiring multiple investigation techniques:

-#### Step 1: Terminal Commands
+#### Step 1: Terminal Investigation
-- Run `hack` command to initialize penetration protocols
-- Follow the hint to investigate the "hidden" directory
-- Execute `cat hidden/.secret` to reveal **Fragment 1: "NEON"**
+- Run `finger root` for a password hint ("What do hackers drink at 3AM?")
+- Use `login coffee` to authenticate as root
+- Run `finger sysop` for a clue:
+  *"It's the kind of color that glows brightest in the dark, and defined the look of every cyberpunk cityscape."*
+  (Answer: **NEON**)

-#### Step 2: Source Code Investigation
+#### Step 2: Network & Source Clues
-- Open browser Developer Tools (F12)
-- Check the Console tab for ASCII art and hidden messages
-- Discover **Fragment 2: "CYBER"** in console logs
+- Run `netstat` to find a suspicious connection on port 31337
+- Use `telnet 127.0.0.1 31337` to connect to the BBS and reveal:
+  **FRAGMENT_BETA: The second key is 'MATRIX'**

-#### Step 3: HTML Source Inspection
+#### Step 3: UI/Screen Clue
-- View page source code (Ctrl+U)
-- Look for HTML comments containing hidden fragments
-- Find **Fragment 3: "1337"** in HTML comments
+- After root login, hover over `USER: ROOT` in the status bar to reveal:
+  **31337** (FRAGMENT_GAMMA)
+- (Clue in terminal: "The final fragment is hidden under your true identity on the screen.")

 #### Final Assembly
-- Combine all three fragments: `NEON-CYBER-1337`
+- Combine all three fragments: `NEON-MATRIX-31337`
-- Use `cat secret.enc` command with all fragments discovered
-- Unlock the final secret key and achievement
+- Use `echo neon-matrix-31337` to unlock the master key and achievement

 ### Design Philosophy
 - **Progressive Discovery**: Each step builds on the previous
-- **Multiple Skills**: Tests different investigation techniques
+- **Multiple Skills**: Tests terminal, UI, and source investigation
 - **Logical Flow**: Clues lead naturally to next steps
 - **Rewarding Experience**: Clear feedback and celebration